Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Conclusion

-To empower and promote women taxpayers, the government of India has decided to align tax policies with gender equality.
+The government of India has decided to align tax policies with gender equality to empower and promote women taxpayers.
 Since the inception of a common or uniform tax slab for men and women, there are no particular tax deductions and reliefs especially designed for women.

 However, women taxpayers can still benefit from tax deductions under various sections of the Income Tax Act.
 Further, it is necessary to know the different income tax slabs for women before filing the tax.
-Also, it is necessary to do income tax e-filing on time to avoid penalties and fines.
+Also, proper and timely income tax e-filing is necessary to avoid penalties and fines.

 Want to Keep More of Your Hard-Earned Money?
 Speak to out expert